 - If you press on both sides of the inflamed heel, there may be a firm spongy feeling.

 - Weakness in the tendons and muscles surrounding the bursa can develop as the pain worsens and the inflammation in the area spreads.

 - Possibly a fever if you are suffering from septic bursitis (You will need to see a doctor for medication to get rid of the infection).

 To begin with, your doctor will gather a medical history about you and your current condition and symptoms.
-He/she will inquire about the level of your heel pain, the how long you have had the symptoms and the limitations you are experiencing.
-Details about what and when the pain started, all are very helpful in providing you with a diagnoses of your ankle / heel.
+He/she will ask about the amount pain you are having with your lower leg and heel.
+How long you have had your symptoms and if you are experiencing a range of motion loss or limp when walking/running.
+Details about what caused the pain in the heel, when it started, and whether or not you have ever had treatments for this or a similar condition in the past, are very helpful in assessing your injury.

 A physical examination will be performed to determine if you have any signs of Achilles Bursitis or other ankle injury.
 He/she will look and feel the soft tissue and bones in your ankles to note any differences between the two of them.
 This will identify any abnormalities, such as swelling, bone deformities, atrophied muscles, redness and/or warmth on the skin.
 In many cases, the first sign that you have Achilles bursitis is swelling in the back of the foot and ankle pain.

 As the subcutaneous bursa is close to the surface of the skin, it is more susceptible to septic, or infectious, bursitis caused by a cut or scrape at the back of the heel.
 Septic bursitis requires antibiotics to get rid of the infection.
 Your doctor will be able to determine whether there is an infection or not by drawing a small sample of the bursa fluid with a needle.